Keep up to date

 Meet the owner

-This was my late husband’s pride and joy—he took great care of it and loved taking it out on sunny road trips.
+This was my late husband’s pride and joy - he took great care of it and loved taking it out on sunny road trips.

-The car belonged to Mary’s late husband, who sadly passed away last year.
-He enjoyed the car for two years and was meticulous in his ownership, which is evident in its current condition.
+The car belonged to Mary’s late husband, who sadly passed away last year - he enjoyed the car for two years and was meticulous in his ownership, which is evident in its current condition.

 Mary starts the car once a week to keep the engine running and the battery charged, although she has never driven it.
 As a result, she is now bringing this lovely Herald to auction with us.
-She will be available to answer any questions in the comments section below.

 Mary